Pause and Process: Healing Academic Trauma

 Project Highlights

 In addition to the challenge of adjusting her mindset and plan, she has also been inspired by the organic movement of her project.
 Conversations and moments have arisen without manipulation, and Ashley feels grateful for “being in the right space and time (meaning with the support of the Changemakers Grant) to receive them.
-I feel as though I have had the privilege to let my project grow naturally while being steeped in the community, I intend the work to impact”.
+I feel I have had the privilege to let my project grow naturally while being steeped in the community I intend to impact”.

 What’s Next

-The next six months of work will translate observations and conversations into tangible lessons.
-As well as practicing those lessons and receiving feedback for improvement.
+The next six months of work will translate observations and conversations into tangible lessons, as well as practice those lessons and receive feedback for improvement.
 In short, the next six months will be the trial and finalization stages of the project.
 Ashley looks forward to what those new stages will bring.

 About Ashley